African Albino Body Parts for Witchcraft

 Throughout Africa, albinism is much more widespread than the rest of the world.
 Tanzania has one of the largest populations of people with Albinism in the world with an estimated 170,000.
 In the heart of Lake Victoria, Ukerewe Island is home to a large community of people with albinism.

 In Tanzania, people with albinism are facing the daily horror of a rapidly growing industry in the sale of albino body parts.
-More than 70people with albinism have been killed since 2000.
+More than 70 people with albinism have been killed since 2000.
 In Tanzania, people with albinism are killed and dismembered due to a widespread belief that charms made from their body parts bring good fortune and prosperity.
 People with Albinism are targeted for their legs, hands, fingers, heads, and genitals.

-There is a great black market demand for the body parts of albino people selling for around $600 US dollars according to 3news.
+There is a large black market demand for the body parts of albino people selling for around $600 US dollars according to 3news.
 On 1-1-15 Police in Tanzania arrested four people over the kidnapping of an albino girl from her home in the Mwanza region of Tanzania; her father is accused of orchestrating the offense.

 At least 10 people with albinism remain missing in Malawi, in one horrifying case in Malawi, MacDonald Masambuka, 22, went missing in February.
 His body was discovered in April.
 Local media reported that his legs and arms had been removed.
 Twelve people among them a police officer and a priest entered pleas on a series of charges that include murder and causing harm to persons with disabilities.